 Observing in La Silla logbook

-You may have already followed this adventures on the PlanetS Facebook page, but here are a couple more pictures and informations !
+You may have already followed this adventures on the PlanetS Facebook page, but here are a couple more pictures and information !

 Day #1 of La Silla observing run

 Today is the 21th of August, and I, Thibaut, start a trip to Chile where I will observe stars with the Swiss Telescope in La Silla.
 Luggages ready, I take the plane from Geneva to Santiago de Chile.
 There are no direct planes so first it takes a flight to Paris and then to Chile.
 It is a ~14/15h long flight to change continent, fortunately partly by night, if you can sleep during the flight.

 Once in Chile and after some troubles with my damaged luggage, I passed the border control.
 Chile is really protective with its environment and you can’t enter the country with various things like cheese or meat.
 Small exception for cheese : you can if it’s pasteurized.